 Welcome to The Take.

-Celebrated host Tom Clark interviews some of Canada’s best and brightest to hear their take on an issue.
+Celebrated host Tom Clark interviews some of Canada’s bright minds to hear their take on an issue.
 What we’re getting right as a country, and what is going off course.
 This is a podcast for those interested in what makes the country tick.
 A big-picture perspective.
 Each episode begins at the intersection of politics and business.
 It ends with a better understanding of where we’re headed.

 TOM'S TAKE NEWSLETTER

 Literary icon Margaret Atwood kicks off season two of The Take.
 In conversation with host Tom Clark, Atwood discusses discuss literature, populism, and her passion for the environment.